Learn to solve Hard Sudoku level 3 puzzle game 3 by hard Sudoku techniques

 This property is used in scanning for the breakthrough.

-Solution to the Sudoku level 3 game 3 final stage 4: Finishing off is a formality
+Solution to the Medium Sudoku level 3 game 3 final stage 4: Finishing off is a formality

-R2C4 2 by reduction and by exception in R2 -- R1C4 3 by reduction and by exception in R1 -- R7C4 1 by exception in C4.
+R2C4 2 by reduction -- R1C4 3 by reduction -- R7C4 1 as the leftover digit in C4.
 Only 4 cells involved in X wing digit formation are left to be filled.

-Break the formation by a simple scan for 6 in R8C3: R7C6 6 -- R7C9 7 by X wing property -- diagonally opposite R8C6 7 by X wing property and finally R8C9 9 by exception in the whole game.
+Break the formation by a simple scan for 6 in R8C3: R7C6 6 -- R7C9 7 by X wing property -- diagonally opposite R8C6 7 by X wing property and finally R8C9 9 as the leftover digit in the whole game.

-This Sudoku level 3 is a hard Sudoku game to solve.
+This Sudoku level 3 is not an easy Sudoku game to solve.

 The final solution is shown below.

-A new game for you to solve at Sudoku level 3
+A new game for you to solve at Medium Sudoku level 3

-We leave you here with a new Sudoku level 3 game to solve.
+We leave you here with a new Medium Sudoku level 3 game to solve.

 Enjoy.